Vetspire/technical-interview-challenge/README.md

   - The default breeds can be loaded from IEx
     - `iex(1)>Backend.BreedLoader.load_defaults()`
 ## Production Guide
-The app is deployed using Cloudflare R2, Cloudflare Workers for static assets, and Fly.io for the app server.
+The app is deployed using Cloudflare R2 and Cloudflare Workers for static assets, and Fly.io for the app server.
 A full rundown is a bit out of scope but it basically follows standard deployment instructions for those services.
 Additionally there's a few places with values hardcoded for my production environment where I didn't fully parameterize things.
   - https://fly.io/docs/getting-started/elixir/
   - https://developers.cloudflare.com/r2/get-started/
   - Some modifications for Fly to support SQLite: https://gist.github.com/mcrumm/98059439c673be7e0484589162a54a01